gabrieljoelc/rails-pro/README.md

 A microservice application is like a short novel--you should be able to read the whole thing in about a day and pretty much get the story.
 Dynamic languages like Ruby are easy to read and reason about if the codebase is clean and focused whereas many statically-typed langauages are needlessly verbose for microservices. *You should use dynamically-typed lanagues for microservices.*

-The challenge with the later is the friction required in spinning up new services as needed.
+The challenge with the latter is the friction required in spinning up new services as needed.
 This library attempts to lower that friction.